andrebask/thesis/10 - chapter5.md

 ```

-4. last version that generates lambdas explicitly using LambdaMetafactory.
+4. last version that generates lambdas explicitly using LambdaMetafactory, an API introduced in Java 8 to facilitate the creation of simple "function objects".

 ```
     fib_frame0_factory = LambdaMetafactory